microsoft/AirSim/docs/retexturing.md

 It's easy to set up these groupings by using Unreal Engine's group editing functionality.
 Select all the instances that should have the same texture selection, and add the textures to all of them simultaneously via the Details panel.
 Use the same technique to add descriptive tags to groups of actors, which will be used to address them in the API.

-Warning: Statically setting the textures in the blueprint class may cause rendering errors.
-It seems better to set the textures on actor instances in the scene, using the details panel.

 ![Group Editing](images/tex_swap_group_editing.png)